 H2O—a fast, scalable, in-memory open source machine-learning platform that supports distributed deep learning on huge datasets that couldn’t be handled in a nondistributed environment—enables you to start your journey with deep learning in just a few clicks.
 Mateusz Dymczyk explains what deep learning is all about, outlines the many types of deep learning (and which of them H2O supports), and demonstrates how can you integrate H2O, Spark, and other frameworks such as Google’s TensorFlow to get access to other network types.

-Mateusz Dymczyk is a Japan-based software engineer at H20.ai, where he works as a researcher on machine learning and NLP projects.
+Mateusz Dymczyk is a Tokyo-based software engineer at H20.ai, where he works as a researcher on machine learning and NLP projects.
+He works on distributed machine learning projects including the core H2O platform and Sparkling Water, which integrates H2O and Apache Spark.
 Previously, he worked at Fujitsu Laboratories.
 Mateusz loves all things distributed and machine learning and hates buzzwords.
 In his spare time, he participates in the IT community by organizing, attending, and speaking at conferences and meetups.
 Mateusz holds an MSc in computer science from AGH UST in Krakow, Poland.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com